A — Anxiety: A Nervous System Perspective | The A–Z of Stress & Anxiety

 What Is Often Misunderstood About Anxiety

 One of the most persistent misunderstandings about anxiety is that it is primarily a problem of thinking.
-From this position, the solution becomes obvious.
+From this position, the solution appears obvious.
 Change the thoughts.
 Reassure yourself.
 Be more rational.
 Try harder to relax.

 This assumption is understandable.
 Anxiety does involve the mind.
 But it is not generated by logic alone, and it is rarely resolved by logic in isolation.

 What is often missed is that anxiety makes sense when viewed in context.
 It is not a random malfunction.
-It is a response to load, uncertainty, and perceived threat, shaped by history, environment, and current demands.
+It is a response to load, pressure, and perceived threat, shaped by history, environment, and current demands.

 What Is Happening Underneath